ABN and TFN

 Assuming your corporate trustee doesn’t run a business or derive any income directly, they neither need an ABN nor a TFN.

-Your Individual Trustees and Members Need a TFN
+All Members Need a TFN

-The ATO wants to know who these members are.
+Every member has a beneficial interest in the SMSF’s assets and income.
+And so the ATO wants to know who these members are.
 And they do that through a TFN.
 So every member needs a TFN.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.